 If you support parents, families and carers come along:

 Growing up in a digital world can be an exciting, and at times overwhelming, experience as online and offline lives merge closer together.
-This conference will demonstrate how you can support the children and young people that you work with to find a healthy balance when going online and building relationships with others.
+This conference will demonstrate how you can assist people who support children and young people to find a healthy balance when going online and building relationships with others.

 If you are responsible for managing services and developing policy in the children’s services sector come along:

 Find out how we can support children and young people to live safely and happily in a world where we can be connected 24/7.
 Build your understanding of how we can recognise and positively respond to the challenges and opportunities that this digital world presents, and the role that you can play in adapting public policies and services.